noorbabar/TrackBite/README.md

 # TrackBite - Calorie Tracker & Wellness Companion

-note - will be deployed once completed!
+note - the deployed site is not completed

 **Are you tired of paying for complicated fitness apps that don’t give you everything you need?
 TrackBite is here to change that.
 It's simple, effective, and, best of all, free.**